Journalism in Action

 Bestselling author, prize-winning journalist, and researcher Laura Blumenfeld is a seasoned investigative journalist whose unquenchable curiosity has led her on a relentless quest for truth.
 With over two decades of experience, she has carved a distinctive niche in the world of journalism, earning a reputation for her tenacity and keen insight.
 This fascinating talk explores Blumenfeld’s experiences to exemplify the power of journalism to ignite change and promote understanding.

 Revenge: A Story of Hope

-In this talk, Laura Blumenfeld gives audiences a personal, and intellectual tour of dark urges often denied about the personal passions behind public events, and about the thin line between love and hate.
+Join prize-winning Middle East correspondent and author Laura Blumenfeld in reflecting on the personal growth needed to forgive.
+Hear her tales of wandering the world in search of resolution in this powerful talk on forgiveness, catharsis, and community.
+In this talk, Laura Blumenfeld gives audiences a personal, and intellectual tour of the human aftermath behind public events, and about the thin line between love and hate.

 Laura Blumenfeld, The New York Times best selling author and prize-winning Middle East correspondent, was a Senior Policy Adviser on Secretary Kerry's Israeli-Palestinian Negotiations team from October 2013-February 2015.
 She is currently a Scholar in Residence at Georgetown University, and a Public Policy Fellow at The Wilson Center.